 In the last edition of Arte-Factual, I wrote about the Gayer-Anderson cat statue and its virtual counterpart seen in the original Tomb Raider.
-This time around, I will be looking at an artefact that depicts one of my favourite animals: the Athenian Owl Figurine.
+This time around, I will be looking at an artefact that depicts one of my favourite feathered friends: the Athenian Owl Figurine.

-The Athenian Owl Figure is one of the collectable relics found in Tomb Raider: Anniversary and, as its name suggests, is a depiction of the owl normally associated with the Greek goddess Athena and the ancient city-state of Athens.
+The Athenian Owl Figure is one of the collectable relics found in Tomb Raider: Anniversary.
+As its name suggests, it’s a depiction of the owl normally associated with the Greek goddess Athena and the ancient city-state of Athens.
 However, its real-life counterpart is not just a figurine; it’s actually an aryballos.

 Although it’s a stylised depiction of an owl, it is meticulously decorated and strangely lifelike.
 Black varnish and red paint have been used to great effect to imitate an owl’s feathers and beak.
-This aryballos is thought to have been made in Corinth, not Athens, in about 630 BC and is an example of Proto-Corinthian art, which is characterised by polychrome techniques, incision and black-figure techniques adopted from the Near East.
+This aryballos is thought to have been made in Corinth, not Athens, in about 630 BC.
+This fine piece of craftsmanship is an example of Proto-Corinthian art, which is characterised by polychrome techniques, incision, and black-figure techniques adopted from Western Asia.

 Sources & Further Reading: